-After traipsing around the battlefield, the dogs and I ventured to John Chads House.
-John Chads, for whom the Town of Chadds Ford is named, was a farmer who ran a ferry back and forth across the Brandywine River in the early 1700’s.
+After traipsing around the Brandywine Battlefield, the dogs and I ventured to John Chads House.
+John Chads, for whom the Town of Chadds Ford is named, was a farmer who ran a ferry across the Brandywine River in the early 1700’s.
 Unfortunately, the house was closed for the season so we continued to the Brandywine River Museum.

-The Brandywine River Museum is a converted gristmill housing works by a variety of artists, but mostly celebrates those of NC Wyeth and his son Andrew Wyeth.
+The Brandywine River Museum is a converted gristmill which houses works by a variety of artists, but mostly celebrates those of NC Wyeth and his son Andrew Wyeth.
 One painting that I found fascinating was by Jefferson David Chalfant.
 He placed a stamp by his painting of the stamp and simply wrote, “which is which?”.
-I looked around the room to see if there was a no photography sign and even looked for a docent and didn’t see one so I snapped a photo with my phone.
-As I walked out of the room, there was the no photography sign” was hanging at the entrance.
+I looked around the room for a “no photography sign” and even looked for a docent but didn’t see either, so I snapped a photo with my phone.
+As I walked out of the room, a “no photography sign” was hanging at the entrance.
 Oh well.

 I continued through the Brandywine Valley from Pennsylvania to Delaware where I visited Winterthur, the home of Henry Francis Du Pont.
 The original home of three stories and 12 rooms was expanded to a nine-story mansion over time and is home to 90,000 pieces of Americana dating from 1640-1860.
-Du Pont collected so many pieces of furniture, china, and the like, that when he moved out of the main house in 1951 to live in a smaller home on the 983 acre compound until his death in 1969 the bathrooms, closets and kitchen in the mansion were converted to display areas for his collections.
+Du Pont collected so many pieces of furniture, china, and the like, that when he moved out of the main house in 1951 to live in a smaller home on the 983 acre compound until his death in 1969, the bathrooms, closets and kitchen in the mansion were converted to display areas for his collections.

 The tour took us through an entire floor of living and dining areas, of which almost every room had a theme based on the wallpaper and the type of furniture.
 Du Pont collected works from each of the 13 colonies and purchased woodwork from old houses that he used in decorating many of the living spaces.